meilisearch/documentation/learn/configuration/instance_options.md

 Meilisearch will only launch once the dump data has been fully indexed.
 The time this takes depends on the size of the dump file.

-If the flag is specified when a database exists, an error occurs in the CLI.
+If the option is specified when a database exists, an error occurs in the CLI.

 _This option is not available as an environment variable._